-The Ceremonial Center consists of a huge monolithic rock of red sandstone composition of dimensions 220 m (656 ft) long and approximately 60 m (197 ft) wide, entirely sculpted with a variety of animal representations, geometric shapes, niches, channels, containers of great religious significance, executed by skilled craftsmen, sculptors, with great mastery and mastery of the stone.
+The Ceremonial Center consists of a huge monolithic rock of red sandstone composition of dimensions 220 m (656 ft) long and approximately 60 m (197 ft) wide.
+It is entirely sculpted with a variety of animal representations, geometric shapes, niches, channels, containers of great religious significance and executed by skilled craftsmen and sculptors, with great mastery of the stone.

-This monument, dominating the town below, is one of the most colossal pre-Columbian ceremonial works of the Andes and the Amazon regions, testimony of hydraulic use, the cult of deities and entities represented in nature as sacred animals in purification and fertility rituals.
-It is a unique testimony to pre-Hispanic traditions and beliefs, and has not parallel anywhere in the Americas.
+This monument, dominating the town below, is one of the most colossal pre-Columbian ceremonial works of the Andes and the Amazon regions.
+It is evidence of hydraulic use and the cult of deities and entities represented in nature as sacred animals in purification and fertility rituals.

 The carvings in the western part include two felines on a circular base, the only examples of high-relief carving in the whole site.
 The remains of a stone wall of the Inca period cut across to a number of the carvings, indicating a pre-Inca date.
 These include two parallel channels.

 At the highest point is the Choir of the Priests, which consists of a deeply cut circle with triangular and rectangular niches cut into its walls.

 Further to the east is a structure that probably represents the head of a feline.
 Most of the southern face of the rock was originally dominated by a series of at least five temples or sanctuaries; of which only the niches cut into their walls survive.